Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 its value increases."_

 Notes:

 Generally the more ppl use some platform or believe in something the more valuable it is.
 It's a pretty simple concept but it's very important in the blockchain space.
 Bitcoin is precious to many because many people believe in it and mine it and exchange it.
-In blockchains if more pople use your chain it's more valuable.
+In blockchains if more people use your chain it's more valuable.

 ---v

 ## Nash Equilibrium

 <br>

 #### _Network Effect_

 <br>
 <strong>Assumptions revisited:</strong>
 <ul>